SchellCode/schellcode.github.io/_posts/2020-03-27-webassembly-without-emscripten.md

 <img src="/images/ClangWasm.png" alt="Header Image">

+# Update
+This post received some good feedback over Twitter and GitHub and lead to the development of WAjic, a new cool way to build C/C++ WebAssembly programs.
+You can read more about the how and why in the [new blog post](/wajic-how-and-why).

+I'd place WAjic somewhat between this (calling Clang and writing JavaScript manually) and Emscripten (lot's of dependencies but a lot of automation).
+Please check it out!

 # Introduction
 For compiling C/C++ code to WebAssembly to run on the web, Emscripten is the recognized standard to do so.
 Emscripten started out as a proof-of-concept hack to translate compiled C to JavaScript.
 Later browser vendors